klevu/jsv2-early-adopters/tutorial/shopify/hello-world/README.md

 # Hello World Tutorial

-Klevu already has a Shopify App which uses Version 1 of our JavaScript Library.
+Klevu already has a [Shopify App](https://apps.shopify.com/klevu-smart-search) which uses Version 1 of our JavaScript Library.
 We will use this as the basis for our tutorial, which will automatically create a Klevu account and provide you with an API Key for use during this tutorial.

-_No part of this tutorial requires a credit card or personal credentials._

 ![Klevu Quick Search](/tutorial/shopify/hello-world/images/intro-quick-search.jpg)